10 Essential Micronutrients Every Teenaged Girl Needs

 Food sources: Carrots, broccoli, tomatoes, bell peppers, sweet potato, papaya, eggs, meat, poultry, fish, orange and yellow vegetables, fortified breakfast cereals.

 Silicon is also known as the beauty mineral.
-It supports healthy hair, skin and nails by supporting the production of collagen.
-It helps in formation of bones, enhances bone mass and helps maintain elasticity of skin.
+It supports healthy hair, skin, and nails by supporting the production of collagen.
+It helps in the formation of bones, enhances bone mass and helps maintain elasticity of the skin.